logux/docs/3-concepts/1-node.md

 </details>

-Node ID uses user ID, client ID and random string by [Nano ID] to be unique.
+Node ID uses user ID, client ID, and random string by [Nano ID] to be unique.
 Node ID contains few blocks separated by `:`.

 In `server:iSiqWU5J`:

-1. `server` is user ID.
+1. `server` is the user ID.
 Only servers can have this user ID.
 2. `iSiqWU5J` is random string by Nano ID.

 In `380:Uf_pPwE4:6K7iYdJH`:

-1. `380` is user ID.
+1. `380` is the user ID.
 2. `380:Uf_pPwE4` is client ID.
-Each browser tab has unique node ID, but every browser tab in this browser will have the same client ID.
+Each browser tab has a unique node ID, but every browser tab in this browser will have the same client ID.
 3. `6K7iYdJH` is random string by Nano ID.

 [Nano ID]: https://github.com/ai/nanoid/